Deta Hedman: Career

 Hedman's best run at the BDO World Darts Championship came in 2012, where she beat Rhian Edwards and Lorraine Farlam to reach the final.
 In the final, she led Anastasia Dobromyslova by a set and threw for the championship, but was broken and ultimately lost 2–1.
-This was equalled by her 2016 run where she lost in the final to Trina Gulliver.
+This was equalled by her 2016 run where she lost in the final to Gulliver.

 Despite being ranked No.1 for the 2013 BDO World Darts Championship Hedman was knocked out in the first round 0–2 by Lisa Ashton.
-The following season, Hedman won 14 titles and once again reached the world final, but lost once again this time from 2–0 in sets and 2–1 in legs having yet again thrown for the title.
-Hedman eventually lost the final 3–2 to Lisa Ashton despite having a checkout percentage over 75%.
+The following season, Hedman won 14 titles and once again reached the world final, but lost once again this time from 2–0 in sets and 2–1 in legs having again thrown for the title.
+Hedman lost the final 3–2 to Lisa Ashton despite having a checkout percentage over 75%.

-Hedman reached the final of the 2016 BDO World Darts Championship but was beaten by Trina Gulliver who won her 10th title.
+Hedman reached the final of the 2016 BDO World Darts Championship but was beaten by Gulliver who won her 10th title.

 She competed at 2020 PDC Q-School but failed to gain a PDC Tour Card.
-In October 2020, the PDC held the inaugural Women's Series, a set of 4 events with 2 qualifying spots for the 2021 PDC World Darts Championship.
+In October 2020, the PDC held the inaugural Women's Series, a set of four events with two qualifying spots for the 2021 PDC World Darts Championship.
 She tied with Fallon Sherrock on the Order of Merit, however Hedman won beating Sherrock 85–83 on legs won, meaning Hedman would make her debut in the 2021 PDC World Darts Championship.
 She lost 3–1 to Andy Boulton in the first round.

-In a post on Facebook in December 2023, Hedman voiced support for banning transgender players from playing in women's events.
-During the WDF Denmark Women's Open in May 2024, she withdrew in the quarter-finals against transgender player Noa-Lynn van Leuven, leading to speculation that she withdrew from the tournament in protest.
-As reported by the New York Post, Hedman pushed back on reports she pulled out of the match due to an illness and also declined compensation she may have lost due to her decision.
-“No fake illness I said I wouldn’t play a man in a ladies event,” Hedman wrote on X. In October 2025 Hedman forfeited her quarter final match against van Leuven in event 22 of the 2025 PDC Women's Series.
+At the 2025 WDF World Darts Championship, Hedman competed in her fourth women's world final and won her first world title, defeating Lerena Rietbergen 4–1 in the final.